BrumYODO: Birmingham Dying Well Community Interest Company

 The quorum for the AGM will be 10% of the membership or 10 members, whichever is the greater number.

-A Special General Meeting may be called by the membership if any special business needs to be considered.
+A Special General Meeting may be called by the Board if any special business needs to be considered.

 Rules of Procedure for meetings